nsmsn/dotcom/src/slash/accessibility.md

 Any known issues will be listed or described here, as they are reported or as I discover&nbsp;them.

+- The [Search](/search.html) page uses Pagefind UI and API, which is missing a <code>label</code> on the form.
-I can’t guarantee that all content linked to or embedded on this site is fully accessible, though I will do my best to link to accessible and inclusive sites whenever possible.
+- I can’t guarantee that all content linked to or embedded on this site is fully accessible, though I will do my best to link to accessible and inclusive sites whenever possible.

 &nbsp;